SnehaYC/Learning_React/README.md

 - If we change the title in the first ExpenseItem the other ones are not affected because they have their own State.

 ### Adding Form Inputs

+- We have added min and max to the date because we're gonna add their some filters